 Increasing the Emotional Intelligence of both leaders and employees, however, results in a healthier, more productive, and more satisfied organization.
 In other words, it is worth paying attention to the well-being of all members of the organization by supporting the development of Emotional Intelligence competencies.

-The online, on-demand course, Emotional Intelligence 101, offers a unique solution to the “people problems” that arise in any organization.
+The online, on-demand course, Emotional Intelligence for a Compassionate World, offers a unique solution to the “people problems” that arise in any organization.
 You can enroll an executive team, a particular work group or department, or the entire organization in a course dedicated to them—and allowing for interaction as a group.
 You can also participate if you wish as a participant or facilitator.

 When leaders and employees become more self-aware, gain the ability to express and manage their emotions appropriately, learn how to read the emotions of others in order to interact with others more productively, and build their own resilience, they become a stronger, healthier workforce.